Construction Accident Solicitors — Scotland

 How much compensation can I claim for a construction site accident?

-As with all personal injury claims, there is no definitive answer for how much building site accident compensation you could claim for your accident.
-It will be dependent on the severity of the injury and its effect upon you.
+As with all personal injury claims, there is no definitive answer for how much compensation you could claim for your accident.
+It will be dependent on the severity of the injury and its effect on you.

 In most instances, you may be entitled to claim compensation for a variety of things, including:

-- Medical, rehabilitation and hospital expenses – Compensation will cover expenses related to hospital stays, surgeries, medication, physiotherapy, and any other medical costs incurred due to your injury.
+- Rehabilitation, hospital, and medical expenses – Compensation will cover expenses related to hospital stays, surgeries, medication, physiotherapy, and any other medical costs related to your injury.

-- Loss of earnings or earning capacity – If your injuries prevent you from returning to your previous job or limit your future earning capacity, you may be entitled to construction site compensation for lost wages and future income.
+- Lost earnings – If your injuries prevent you from returning to your previous job or limit your future earning capacity, you may be entitled to compensation for lost wages and future income.

-- Home modification and care expenses – If your injuries require home care services and modifications such as installing ramps or widening doorways, this will be taken into account when calculating your construction accident compensation claims.
+- Home modification and care expenses – If your injuries require home care services and modifications such as installing ramps or widening doorways.

-- Pain, suffering, and loss of enjoyment of life – Compensation may also be awarded for the pain, suffering, and emotional distress caused by your construction site accident.
+- Pain, suffering, and loss of enjoyment of life – Compensation also covers the pain, suffering, and emotional distress caused by the accident.

-- The severity of your injuries – More severe injuries, such as brain trauma, spinal cord damage, or amputations, typically result in higher compensation amounts due to their long-term impact on your life.
+- Severity of injuries – More severe injuries, such as brain trauma, spinal cord damage, or amputations, typically lead to higher compensation amounts.

-Our experienced construction accident lawyers will carefully assess your case to ensure you receive the maximum compensation.
-If you want an estimate of how much compensation may be due to you, use our online claims calculator.
+Our experienced construction injury lawyers will thoroughly assess your case to ensure you receive the maximum compensation.
+Use our online claims calculator to get an estimate of what you may be entitled to.

 Why Watermans?